JamesClarke01/MusicVisuals/README.md

 ### Song choice : Mr.Kill Myself - Sewerslvt

+##### If you'd like to use the visualiser without the EEG, just press '1' on your keyboard to activate mouse mode

 We chose this song since it would work in conjunction with the peripheral device we were planning on using __The Mind Flex EEG__

 The Mind Flex is a device which can read your brain waves in order to operate a fan.